exploring self-realization, sacred personhood, and full humanity

 You remember our old friend the "false self."
 We've talked about this many times.
 Pretty much everything below Energy Level #200 is the "false self" at work.
 But some of the lower stages are more false than others; that is, these court a greater degree of insanity, a greater disconnect from reality, than the higher ones.

-all of this sorta feels right, doesn't it; because most people you run into out there are kinda crazy, aren't they
+all of this sort of feels right, doesn't it; because most people you run into out there are kind of crazy, aren't they

 Most of the people you meet in society live on one of the lower levels of consciousness.
 We're not too shocked by this statement.